- The best way to create long-form, one page websites.

 I also noticed a lack of customization options with the form builder section.
 The form builder gives name, email and message as the only field options (no options for radio buttons, checkboxes, file uploads etc.).
 Beyond field options, you aren’t able to redirect to a custom URL.
 If you need more options in the form builder you’ll have use a 3rd party form builder from the app store (such as Wufoo).

 The slideshow section also lacked meaningful customization.
 The slideshows look great and have big, splashy visuals but there is no way to move text.
-Because of that, you are locked into 1 slide format.
+Because of that, you are locked into one slide format.
 When compared to the sophisticated slideshow builders included in website builders such as Weebly, you can see that Strikingly isn’t quite there yet.

 Strikingly offers 13 themes to choose from.
-The themes are fresh, contemporary and skew towards startups and freelancers.
+The themes are fresh, contemporary, and skew towards startups and freelancers.
 Without a doubt, these one page websites look good.
 Here’s two example themes:

-One odd thing I noticed was that each theme had it’s own individual set of sections.
+One odd thing I noticed was that each theme had its own individual set of sections.
 For example some themes had the option for a feature listing section while others didn’t.
-Some themes included options for project listings section while others didn’t.
+Some themes included options for a project listings section while others didn’t.
 And there wasn’t any way to know which sections would be included in which theme, so I had to guess to figure it out (which can be painful, because switching themes causes you to reset your entire website).

 There is also a lack of meaningful customization options for theme styles.
 Strikingly lets you choose from 3 or 4 preset color palettes for the entire website, but you’re not able to edit font colors or sizes or change individual font colors.

 But overall Strikingly themes look good.
 And best of all, they look good across your devices.
 One of the strongest parts of Strikingly’s themes is their mobile-friendliness.
 All themes are responsive and look great on mobile devices: